A Tracker project consists of the following resources zipped together in a single file with extension .trz.

 Like a traditional Tracker tab file (.trk), a Tracker project file can be opened in Tracker just by double-clicking it.

 The figure below shows a typical Tracker project open in the Library Browser.
 The left pane shows a tree node with the icon and title of the project, and the right pane displays an html page with information about the project.
-The searchable metadata is displayed in a tooltip when the mouse hovers over a tree node as shown.
+The searchable metadata is displayed in a tooltip when the mouse hovers over a tree node as shown, and in a status bar at the bottom of the browser window.

 When your project is ready click the Save As... button to save it as a Tracker project file (.trz).
 The tabs, videos and optional support files are zipped together along with automatically generated thumbnail image and html information files.